taguchi-ch/freebsd-ports-xorg-raspberrypi/README.md

- cause to fail building glib20 with jemalloc issue (Failed assertion). if you build your image by crochet-freebsd, you can use option "__MAKE_CONF" to specify your "make.conf".
+ cause to fail building glib20 with jemalloc issue (Failed assertion). if you build your image by crochet-freebsd, you can use option "__MAKE_CONF" to specify your "make.conf". and you do not set "WITH_NEW_XORG=yes" about this building yet.

 2: getting ports tree